Mount Rushmore: Construction

-The chief carver of the mountain was Luigi Del Bianco, an artisan and stonemason who emigrated to the U.S. from Friuli in Italy and was chosen to work on this project because of his understanding of sculptural language and ability to imbue emotion in the carved portraits.
+The chief carver of the mountain was Luigi Del Bianco, an artisan and stonemason who emigrated to the U.S. from Friuli in Italy and was chosen to work on this project because of his understanding of sculptural language and ability to convey emotion in the carved portraits.

 In 1933, the National Park Service took Mount Rushmore under its jurisdiction.
 Julian Spotts helped with the project by improving its infrastructure.
-For example, he had the tram upgraded so it could reach the top of Mount Rushmore for the ease of workers.
+For example, he had the tram upgraded so it could reach the top of Mount Rushmore to improve access for workers.
 By July 4, 1934, Washington's face had been completed and was dedicated.
 The face of Thomas Jefferson was dedicated in 1936, and Abraham Lincoln's on September 17, 1937.
-In 1937, a bill was introduced in Congress to add the head of civil-rights leader Susan B. Anthony, but a rider was passed on an appropriations bill requiring federal funds be used to finish only those heads that had already been started at that time.
+In 1937, a bill was introduced in Congress to add the head of civil-rights leader Susan B. Anthony, but a rider was passed on an appropriations bill requiring that federal funds be used to finish only those heads that had already been started at that time.
 In 1939, the face of Theodore Roosevelt was dedicated.